TX Guide

 Leased + owned mix

-• Leased car: lessor authorization (register-leased-car-moving-to-texas)
+• Leased car: lessor authorization from the captive finance title desk

 Inspection failures on car two

 If SUV #2 fails brakes while sedan #1 is already plated, you still owe 30-day compliance on the failed unit — fix and re-inspect before driving it daily.
+Texas does not grant a household grace because one car is legal.

 Toll accounts with two plates